Háleygjatal

 The poem is only partially preserved in disjoint parts quoted in Skáldskaparmál, Heimskringla and two other manuscripts of kings' sagas.
 It appears to be a lesser imitation of Ynglingatal.
 Just like Ynglingatal it contains 27 generations (3 x 3 x 3), and some expressions appear to be borrowed from Ynglingatal.
 Moreover, it is composed in the same meter, kviðuháttr, and the theme seems to be to trace the lineage of the poet's patron to the gods.

-A part of the poem quoted in Ynglinga saga mentions Odin and Skaði.
+An early part of the poem quoted in Ynglinga saga mentions Odin and Skaði as the ancestors of Sæmingr.